 When modern customer relationship management solutions (CRMs) first burst onto the scene in the early 2000s, they promised to transform a business’s sales process with easier pipeline management and rich insights about your leads and customers.

-While many popular CRMs can help you achieve these goals, many organizations who now have a CRM still struggle with adoption and fail to realize the true value a CRM can bring.
+While many popular CRMs can help you achieve these goals, many organizations that now have a CRM still struggle with adoption and fail to realize the true value a CRM can bring.
 According to HubSpot’s 2016 State of Inbound report, managers cited “low team usage” as their top challenge in using their existing CRM, while C-level executives complained of difficulty in tracking their sales funnel.

 It turns that the root cause of this problem usually falls in three areas: Manual data entry, ease of use, and lack of integration.
 But these are challenges that can be overcome with some creative thinking, a sales enablement strategy, and good leadership.
 Here are some ideas to consider: